-TIAA, Nuveen Real

-Estate's parent company,

-first recognised as

-ENERGY STAR Partner

-of the Year in 2007-

-and recognised with

-this award every

-year subsequently,

-achieving the Sustained

-Excellence recognition

-15 years in a row.1
+TIAA, Nuveen Real Estate's parent company, first recognised as ENERGY STAR Partner of the Year in 2007 and recognised with this award every year subsequently, achieving the Sustained Excellence recognition 15 years in a row.1

-Nuveen Real Estate commits through the U.S. Department of Energy Better Buildings Challenge to improve energy efficiency by 2% per year for 10 years over 20 million sq ft of equity portfolio investments and in 2020 Nuveen Real Estate was recognised a Goal achiever.
+Nuveen Real Estate Nuveen Real Estate joins commits through the U.S. as a GRESB Member and participates in each Department of Energy Better Buildings Challenge year's annual real estate to improve energy ESG assessment.
+In the efficiency by 2% per most recent assessment.
+11 funds achieved a year for 10 years over 20 5-star rating.2 million sq ft of equity portfolio investments and in 2020 Nuveen Real